 Just like the entertainment listed above, senior living places offer recreational activities for anyone, with any activity level.
 A huge positive for Las Vegas retirement is that many of these activities can be done outdoors, where you can soak up all the sunshine while you’re having fun.

 Whether you’re looking for an individual activity or even a team sport, there’s something out there for you that fits your goals.
 Here are a few of the recreational fan favorites amongst retirement community residents…

 - Indoor Activities

 My mother-in-law takes yoga and tai chi classes in her 55+ community and has a group of friends she enjoys walking with most mornings.

-Home & Yard Maintenance
+Home & Yard Maintenance in Las Vegas

 One more important factor in choosing your retirement home and community is how much maintenance you’re willing to commit to doing on your home.
 This can include anything from mowing your own yard to trash pick-up and even hanging up Christmas lights.

 If the upkeep of your house and yard isn’t a part of your retirement plans, then you should opt for a community that provides all of the maintenance.
 Many senior living choices will provide most of the necessary maintenance.